margaretmf/margaretmf.github.io/index.md

 I am **Margaret Furr**, and I am developing expertise in **data analysis and impact measurement**, **project planning**, **requirements specificiation**, **systems thinking**, **creative problem solving**, and **goal setting and visioning**.

-I am a versatile and multidimensional **aspiring technical product professional** within the **social innovation workspace** that also aspires to author a book across a lifetime of learning about scientific exploration, thought paradigms, entrepreneurship and intrapreneurship, and spiritual abundance.
+I am a versatile and multidimensional **technical product professional** within the **social innovation workspace** that also aspires to author a book across a lifetime of learning about scientific exploration, thought paradigms, entrepreneurship and intrapreneurship, and spiritual abundance.

 I love to draw from multiple disciplines to understand the world and solve problems.